15 Most Vulnerable Jobs in America if a Recession Hits

 pikselstock/Adobe craftswoman with tablet computer in art studio

-The retail industry was shaken up by the COVID-19 pandemic, which prompted many people to begin doing most of their shopping online.
+The retail industry was shaken up by the pandemic, which prompted many people to begin doing most of their shopping online.

 With the transition to online retailers — plus a lack of disposable income forcing people to cut back on spending in general — those who work in brick-and-mortar stores may see their hours cut or their jobs disappear altogether.